 - After being approved by Nutritional Sciences to enroll, pick up an IC-CU Exchange petition from the CU School of Continuing Education Office (B20 Day Hall).
 Complete the petition, secure all required for approval signatures (faculty advisor and CALS or CHE Registrar, as appropriate), and return the signed form to the CU School of Continuing Education Office.

-- Pick up registration/add-drop forms and take the registration form to the first class meeting.
+- Pick up registration/add-drop forms at Ithaca College and take the registration form to the first class meeting.

 IMPORTANT NOTE: It is the student’s responsibility to find out when classes start at Ithaca College—sometimes before Cornell classes begin—and to accommodate their schedule to fit with Ithaca College and Cornell fall/spring breaks.
 You are required to be there during these times, unless you personally make other arrangements with the Ithaca College course instructors.